raj23manj/springBoot/jokesapp/README.md

     * addition to spring 5, it returns an optional instead of null
     * these dynamic queries like in rails, here they are called JPA Query methods
     * jpa takes care of all implementation
-    * note here no Stereotype declarations for this like @ component, @service ...ect JPA implements it so it is avaliable in the
+    * note here no Stereotype declarations for this like @component, @service ...ect JPA implements it so it is avaliable in the
       Bean Container
     * JPA has @PrePersist and @PreUpdate for automatic update timestamp properties for audit purpose,
     * same thing in hibernate has @CreationTimestamp and @UpdateTimestamp => (section 8, 136 10:44)